Dr Caroline Upton

 I completed my doctoral research in Geography at the University of Cambridge in 2004 and spent two years there as a lecturer and research officer prior to joining the Geography Department at Leicester in 2006.

-Recent research has addressed the following key themes:
+Other ongoing/ recent work has addressed the following themes:

 - Endogenous and donor-driven evolution of resource management institutions amongst pastoralists